amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 ```

 We update the new todo's title and after the service has process the update we set editing to false.
-Finally we reload all the tasks again.
+Finally, we reload all the tasks again.
 Let's add the `put` action on the service.
 But we have an issue.
-We actually need an unique `id` to idetify each task.
+We actually need a unique `id` to identify each task.
 When we hook up the service with a real backend we will get that from the database.
 Let's just add it manually for now.
-We will called `_id` since that's how MongoDB call it and will be easier to replace later.
+We will call it `_id` since that's how MongoDB call it and will be easier to replace later.

 ```javascript src/app/todo/todo.service.ts
 put(data) {